 NOTE The requirements above specify the interchange signal amplitude limits for each of the encoded track locations at the specified bit densities.
-This is not to be confused with the extra pulse requirement specified in [Table 1](#) which reflects the characteristics of the unencoded magnetic media.
+This is different from the extra pulse requirement specified in Table 1 which reflects the characteristics of the unencoded magnetic media.